twolfson/twolfson.com/articles/design-for-developers.md

     - It's hard to build a system without knowing its core principles

 # What is design?
-Design is a broad categorization of many topics, similar to the layperson's definition of "programming" (e.g. varying from Assembly to CSS to networking).
+Design is a broad categorization of many topics, similar to a layperson's definition of "programming" (e.g. varying from Assembly to CSS to networking).

 Here are some common design categories: